John Sarbanes: Post-congressional career

 In January 2025, Sarbanes became a distinguished practitioner in residence at Johns Hopkins University's Stavros Niarchos Foundation Agora Institute.

 Political positions

 Sarbanes voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

-According to FiveThirtyEight, Sarbanes has voted with Biden 96.2% of the time in the 118th Congress through 2023.
+He also voted with Biden 96.2% of the time in the 118th Congress through 2023.

 Personal life

-Sarbanes lives in Towson, Maryland, with his three children and wife Dina Eve Caplan, whom he met at Harvard and married in 1988.
+Sarbanes lives in Towson, Maryland, with his three children and wife Dina Eve Caplan, who he met at Harvard and married in 1988.

 Sarbanes is a member of the Greek Orthodox Church.